WBR among parishes asking residents to only drip faucets at night to maintain water pressure

 PORT ALLEN — Officials in multiple parishes asked residents to drip their faucets only at night while temperatures continue to remain below freezing.

 West Baton Rouge Parish officials notified residents with multiple emergency alert system messages asking them not to drip their faucets during the day to conserve water and ensure water pressures remain stable across the parish.
 Iberville Parish residents were asked to do the same on Wednesday.
+Ascension asked the same.

 If water pressure dips below a certain threshold, contaminants can begin to infiltrate the water supply.
 If this happens, a boil water advisory may need to be put into place.